PrefectHQ/prefect/docs/ui/cloud.md

 ![Viewing a workspace dashboard in the Cloud UI.](/img/ui/cloud-workspace-dashboard.png)

-## Create an API token
+## Create an API key

-API tokens enable you to authenticate an a local environment to work with Prefect Cloud.
+API keys enable you to authenticate an a local environment to work with Prefect Cloud.
 See [Configuring Orion for Cloud](#configuring-orion-for-cloud) for details on how API keys are configured in your execution environment.

-To create an API token, click the account icon at the bottom-left corner of the UI, then click **Profile**.
+To create an API key, click the account icon at the bottom-left corner of the UI, then click **Profile**.
 This displays your account profile.

 ![Viewing an account profile in the Cloud UI.](/img/ui/cloud-edit-profile.png)